4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 To help your older adult feel successful, modify activities as needed to make sure they’re appropriate for their current cognitive abilities.

-If the activity might be too overwhelming, you could also hide certain parts or bring them out as they make progress.
+If the activity is too overwhelming, you can hide certain parts or reveal them as they progress.

-For example, you could pre-sort jigsaw puzzle pieces so they can be completed in smaller, more manageable sections.
-Or, play modified card games using a reduced number of cards.
+For example, you could pre-sort jigsaw puzzle pieces to complete them in smaller, more manageable sections.
+Alternatively, play modified card games with fewer cards.

 And, when you’re helping them, give only one instruction at a time and allow them plenty of time to process the information and respond.